def-gthill/kenpali/kenpali-semantics.md

 >> 42
 ```

+A function can have positional and named parameters, with corresponding arguments passed in the same way.

 ```
 # Positional and named parameters and arguments
 foo = (a, b:) => [a, b];
 foo(42, b: 97)
 >> [42, 97]
 ```

+Excess positional arguments are ignored.

 ```
 # Excess positional argument